 The five-inch Berkley Gulp!
 Jerk Shads are very effective lures when targeting medium sized fish, although the larger seven-inch tails can be employed to specifically target larger fish and reduce smaller bycatch.

-While old school bottom bashers would target coral trout on anything that could hold 100m of 100lb mono – from a Penn Senator on a broomstick rod to an Alvey deck winch or a handline – most anglers these days choose to use medium to heavy spin setups loaded with modern braided line of 30-50lb breaking strain.
+While old school bottom bashers would target coral trout on anything that could hold 100m of 100lb mono – from an Alvey deck winch or a handline – most anglers these days choose to use medium to heavy spin setups loaded with modern braided line of 30-50lb breaking strain.

-A 5000 or 6000 sized threadline reel matched with a 7’ 10-15kg spin rod and loaded with 300m of 30lb braid is a perfect setup for targeting most coral trout.
+A larger threadline reel matched with a 7’ 10-15kg spin rod and loaded with 300m of 30lb braid is a perfect setup for targeting most coral trout.